shivathapaa/Nepali-Date-Picker/README.md

 - `NepaliDateRangePicker()` - Pick a Nepali date range.
 Months can be laid out vertically or horizontally. _(experimental)_
 - `NepaliDateRangePickerWithEnglishDate()` - Range picker which displays both Nepali and English dates. _(experimental)_
 - `NepaliCalendarSystemToggle()` - The `B.S.` / `A.D.` switch on its own, for driving the calendar from your own chrome. _(experimental, 3.2.0)_

+The month calendar, where events are the point rather than an accent:
+- `NepaliCalendar()` - A browsable month calendar that fills the width it is given and pages month by month.
+Takes a `NepaliCalendarPolicy` directly, shows both calendars' numbers and the neighbouring months' days by default, and reports the tapped day together with its `NepaliDayStatus`.
+Draws at a fixed height and never scrolls, so it sits as one block of a screen's own scrolling content. _(experimental, 3.3.0)_
+- `NepaliDaySummary()` - One day written out: whether the institution is shut, why, and everything named on it.
+Takes a date, or follows a calendar's selection. _(experimental, 3.3.0)_
+- `NepaliMonthEventList()` - The visible month's events in date order, a festival that runs several days collapsed into one line carrying its range, and the picked day's lines highlighted. _(experimental, 3.3.0)_
+- `rememberNepaliCalendarState()` - What the calendar shows and what is picked, saved across configuration changes.
+Events are never stored in it; they arrive with the policy each surface is given.
+Has a plain factory twin for use outside composition. _(experimental, 3.3.0)_

 Alternative experiences:
 - `NepaliWheelDatePicker()` - Scroll/wheel picker with three snapping columns (Year, Month, Day).
 Great for birth dates and dates far from today. _(experimental)_